Managing to live comfortably without regular paycheques coming in… can be a daunting proposition if not planned well in advance.

 be so invested that the returns can last at least until the age of 82-85 years.

-6. Why do I need to consider you as my ‘Financial Planner for Retirement’ ?
-Asking this question to the prospective financial planner for retirement, will help
+6. Why do I need to consider you as my ‘Financial Planner for Retirement’?

 All factors including cost should be taken into account while weighing the decision to go or not to go with a particular financial planner for retirement.